 For tuning, you will need to be a member of sysadmin or have the SHOWPLAN permission enabled.

 Specify Profile Alerts Preferences during Configuration

-You can configure SQL Query Tuner to send you an alert via email if during a profiling session it detects that datal minutes
+You can configure SQL Query Tuner to send you an alert via email if during a profiling session it detects that database activity has met or exceeded the threshold that you specified.